reagento/adaptix/docs/conversion/tutorial.rst

 You can use simple strings instead of ``P`` construct, but it will match any field with the same name despite of owner class.

-Binding algorithm
+Linking algorithm
 ===================

 The building of the converter is based on a need to construct the destination model.

 For each field of the destination model, adaptix searches a corresponding field.
 Additional parameters are checked (from right to left) before the fields.
-So, your custom binding looks among the additional parameters too.
+So, your custom linking looks among the additional parameters too.

 By default, fields are matched by exact name equivalence.